 EMDR is a very powerful therapy approach to help with anxiety, depression, PTSD, trauma, abuse, neglect and other difficult situations.
 Many clients find relief within just a few sessions.
 The belief is that large or small traumas get stuck in your brain and don’t get “filed away” properly.
-When difficult experiences happen today you may have a knee-jerk reaction with intense emotions and then may have behaviors that can be out of control.
-EMDR addresses those traumas and calms down the emotions.
-You don’t forget the experiences but your reaction to the event, or similar events or emotions, diminishes.
-Your emotions are not so triggered and you can take better control of your behaviors.
+When difficult experiences happen today you may have a knee-jerk reaction with intense emotions.
+EMDR addresses those traumas and calms down the reactions and emotions.
+You don’t forget the experience, but emotions are not so triggered and you regain control of your behaviors.

 When a person is very upset, their brain cannot process information as it does ordinarily.
 One moment becomes “frozen in time,” and remembering a trauma may feel as bad as going through it the first time because the images, sounds, smells, and feelings haven’t changed.
 Such memories have a lasting negative effect that interferes with the way a person sees the world and the way they relate to other people.